qiruorong/qiruorong.github.io/index.md

 <!-- My research seeks to understand <b>how multiple brain regions encode information and communicate with one another to coordinate the processes that allow us to interact with—and learn about—the world and ourselves</b>.
 These processes include navigating our surroundings and gathering information to make everyday decisions, which together shape <b>nearly all</b> of our daily activities and ultimately shape <em>who we are</em>.
 Yet, we still understand <em>remarkably little</em> about the neural mechanisms underlying these <em>fundamental</em> cognitive processes and behaviors. -->

-Broadly, I view sensation and motor function as a computational process grounded in the basis of neurons and synapses, and I believe we can gain insights into these processes through experiments and analysis on large-scale neurophysiological recordings.
-With the very recent development of multiple electrophysiology recording devices, we now have unprecedented opportunities to investigate: <b><em> How do neural populations interact to support somatosensory perception in health and disease? </em></b>  To that end, my research has spanned three main directions:
+Broadly, I view sensory and motor function as computational process grounded in the basis of neurons and synapses. and I believe we can gain insights into these processs through large-scale physiological recordings in behaving animals and quantitative analysis to reveal circuit-level principles.
+With the very recent development of multiple electrophysiology recording devices, we now have unprecedented opportunities to investigate: <b><em> How do neural populations interact to support somatosensory perception in health and disease?</em></b>  To that end, my research has spanned three main directions:

-1. <b>Descriptive</b>: Leveraging high-density Neuropixels recordings and two-photon imaging in behaving mice, I analyze population activity in primary somatosensory cortex (S1) to characterize how tactile information is represented and transformed in Parkinson’s disease models.
-This includes spike sorting 20+ animals, laminar current source density analysis, receptive-field mapping, and quantifying altered signal and noise correlations across disease progression
+1. <b>Descriptive</b>: First to characterize compromised dopaminergic projection, single-neuron and population activity in Primary Somatosensory Cortex (S1) of Parkinson mice with electrophysiological experiment, computational and anatomical analysis.
 <a href="#" style="pointer-events:none; cursor:default; text-decoration:none;">[Ronghao Zhang, <b>Ruorong Qi</b>, Alan Emanuel; <b>SfN 2025</b> — PSTR447]</a>.

-2. <b>Mechanistic</b>: Using optogenetic perturbations, behavioral assays, and two-photon imaging, I tested whether S1 is required for perception of movement direction in mice
+<a href="#" style="pointer-events:none; cursor:default; text-decoration:none;">[<b>Manuscript in Preperation</b>]</a>.

+2. <b>Mechanistic</b>: Understand the role of S1 in tactile discrimination with two-photon imaging and behavioral essays.
 <a href="https://www.sfn.org/-/media/SfN/Documents/NEW-SfN/Meetings/Neuroscience-2024/Abstracts-and-Sessions/Abstract-PDFs/SFN24_Abstracts-PDF-Posters_TUES_AM.pdf" target="_blank">[Yuna Lee, <b>Ruorong Qi</b>, Alan Emanuel; <b>SfN 2024</b> — PSTR277.01/C159]</a>.

 3. <b>Normative</b>: Constructing multilayer spiking feedforward (and recurrent) network models grounded in efficient coding theory, constrained by parameters measured in(1), to simulate and compare somatosensory processing in healthy vs. Parkinsonian circuits